chrisallenarmbruster/lightrunner/README.md

     _ `git checkout master`: return to your master branch _ `git branch -D deploy`: remove the deploy branch

 Now, you should be deployed!
+Don't forget to set the ENV variables in the production environment if needed.
+Also, remember to create a database in production and seed it.

 Why do all of these steps?
 The big reason is because we don't want our production server to be cluttered up with dev dependencies like